 Many couples mistakenly believe that they won't benefit from therapy because their issues aren't "that bad."
 You don't have to be in the midst of an affair or on the brink of leaving to seek help.
-In fact, it’s better to be proactive and tackle your problems early before they morph into something too difficult to overcome.
+It's better to be proactive and tackle your problems early before morphing into something too difficult to overcome.

 On the opposite end, you have people who feel there is no sense in attending counseling sessions because their marriages are too far gone.
 In reality, it doesn't matter if your marital problems are simple or complex.
-If an issue stops you from living your fullest life with your partner, couples therapy is a viable option.
+If an issue stops you from living your fullest life with your partner, couples therapy is viable.
 Common reasons why couples seek help from a relationship therapist include:

 Though these are some of the most common reasons couples seek counseling, this list is not all-inclusive.
-As times are changing, married couples face twenty-first-century marital struggles that our parents never had to face.
-Don't let embarrassment or the fact that you think your relationship issues are 'uncommon' keep you from seeking help that could improve your relationship and your wellbeing.
+As times are changing, married couples face twenty-first-century marital struggles that older generations never had to face.
+Don't let embarrassment or the fact that you think your relationship issues are 'uncommon' keep you from seeking help that could improve your relationship and well-being.

 Ways Couples Therapy Can Help

 The title of this article is accurate but also a bit misleading.
 The truth is, only you and your spouse can save your relationship.
 Couples therapy is one of, if not the best, tools to assist you in your journey to a better, stronger marriage, but the choice is yours.
 Think of your therapist as your guide and the process as a map.
 These things can help you reach your destination, but you still have to do the hiking.
-Whether or not a marriage can be saved involves some factors.
+Whether or not a marriage can be saved involves some different factors and depends on the specific couple.
+The type of problems being faced, and their severity, are also important.
 Still, therapy has been used in the past to help couples:

-Take, for example, twenty-seven-year-old James.
+As an example of what couples therapy can accomplish, take twenty-seven-year-old James.
 He recently became engaged to Rachel, his girlfriend of three years.
 Rachel, by nature, is a talkative and direct person.
 James, on the other hand, is quieter and reserved.
 In most situations, their difference in communication styles isn't an issue.
-In fact, they usually balance each other out, so to speak.
+They usually balance each other out.

 But with the stress of wedding planning, James and Rachel have been arguing more and more.
-When Rachel nags James about planning responsibilities, he begins to shut down.
+When Rachel reminds James about planning responsibilities, he begins to shut down.
 He doesn't want to think or talk about the wedding, especially when Rachel voices her complaints disrespectfully and condescendingly.
-This usually leads to an argument since Rachel cannot understand why James does not want to 'talk things out.'
+This usually leads to an argument since Rachel cannot understand why James wants to 'talk things out.'

 Some of the challenges that couples counseling can help husbands and wives of blended families overcome revolve around:

 Though every family situation is unique, the main way to overcome these types of issues is threefold.
-You must build trust and improve communication while simultaneously setting up a family plan that outlines guidelines/boundaries for handling current problems and those that come up in the future.
-Because an experienced couples therapist has helped other couples navigate through similar problems, he or she can be a great asset to have as you take on the same challenges.
+You must build trust and improve communication while simultaneously setting up a family plan that outlines guidelines/boundaries for handling current problems and those in the future.
+Because an experienced couple's therapist has helped other couples navigate through similar problems, they can be a great asset to have as you take on the same challenges.

 Where To Find Help